Lectio Divina: Mark 8:22-26

 one God, for ever and ever.
 Amen.

 • The Gospel today gives an account of the cure of a blind man.
-This episode of a cure constitutes the beginning of a long instruction of Jesus to the disciples (Mk 8, 27 to 10,45) and then ends with the cure of another blind man (Mk 10, 46-52).
+This episode of a cure constitutes the beginning of a long instruction from Jesus to the disciples (Mk 8:27 to 10:45) and then ends with the cure of another blind man (Mk 10:46-52).
 In this broader context, Mark suggests to the readers that those who are truly blind are Peter and the other disciples.
 All of us are blind!
-They do not understand the proposal of Jesus when he spoke about the suffering and the cross.
-Peter accepted Jesus as the Messiah, but not as a suffering Messiah (Mk 8, 27-33).
-He was also affected by the propaganda of the time which only spoke of a messiah, of a glorious king.
+They do not understand the proposal of Jesus when He spoke about the suffering and the cross.
+Peter accepted Jesus as the Messiah, but not as a suffering Messiah (Mk 8:27-33).
+He was also affected by the belief of the time which only spoke of a messiah as a glorious king.
 Peter seemed to be blind.
-He understood nothing, but wanted Jesus to be as he wanted.
+He understood nothing, but wanted Jesus to be as he imagined.

-• In the year 70, when Mark wrote, the situation of the communities was not easy.
+• In the year 70, when Mark was writing, the situation of the communities was not easy.
 There was much suffering, many crosses.
-Six years before, in 64, the Emperor, Nero had decreed the first great persecution, and many Christians were killed.
+Six years before, in 64, the Emperor Nero had decreed the first great persecution, and many Christians were killed.
 In the year 70, in Palestine, the Romans were destroying Jerusalem.
 In the other countries, a great tension between the converted Jews and the non-converted Jews was beginning.
-The greatest difficulty was the Cross of Jesus.
-The Jews thought that a crucified person could not be the Messiah who was so awaited by the people, because the law affirmed that all the crucified persons should be considered persons condemned by God (Dt 21, 22-23).
+The greatest difficulty was the cross of Jesus.
+The Jews thought that a crucified person could not be the Messiah who was so awaited by the people, because the law affirmed that all those crucified should be considered persons condemned by God (Deut 21:22-23).

-• As it has been said, this description of the cure of the blind man acts as an introduction to the long instruction of Jesus to cure the blindness of the disciples, and at the end he finishes with the cure of another blind man, Bartimaeus.
+• As it has been said, this description of the cure of the blind man acts as an introduction to the long instruction from Jesus to cure the blindness of the disciples, and at the end He finishes with the cure of another blind man, Bartimaeus.
 In reality the blind man was Peter.
 We are all blind.
 Peter did not want the commitment of the Cross!
-And we, do we understand the significance of suffering in life?
+Do we understand the significance of suffering in life?

-• Between the two cures of the blind men (Mk 8, 22-26 and Mk 10, 46-52), is found a long instruction on the Cross (Mk 8, 27 to 10, 45).
-It seems a catechism, made of phrases of Jesus himself.
+• Between the two cures of the blind men (Mk 8:22-26 and Mk 10:46-52), is found a long instruction on the Cross (Mk 8:27 to 10:45).
+It seems a catechism, made of sayings from Jesus Himself.
 He speaks about the Cross in the life of the disciple.
-The long instruction consists of three announcements of the Passion.
-The first one is that of Mark 8, 27-38.
-The second is of Mark 9, 30-37.
-The third one is in Mark 10, 32-45.
-Between the first one and the second, there is a series of instructions which indicate the type of conversion that should take place in the life of those who accept Jesus, Messiah Servant (Mk 9, 38 to 10, 31):
+The long instruction consists of three announcements regarding the Passion.
+The first one is Mark 8:27-38.
+The second is Mark 9:30-37.
+The third one is in Mark 10:32-45.
+Between the first one and the second, there is a series of instructions which indicate the type of conversion that should take place in the life of those who accept Jesus, Messiah Servant (Mk 9:38 to 10:31):

 The whole of this instruction has as a background the journey from Galilee to Jerusalem.
-From the beginning to the end of this long instruction, Mark tells us that Jesus is on the way to Jerusalem, where he is going to suffer his death (Mk 8, 27; 9, 30.33; 10, 1.17.32).
-The full understanding of the following of Jesus is not obtained by theoretical ideas, but by the practical commitment, walking like him along the way of service, from Galilee up to Jerusalem.
-Any one who insists in keeping the idea of Peter, that is, of a glorious Messiah without the cross, will understand nothing and will never be able to have the attitude of a true disciple.
-He will continue to be blind, exchanging persons for trees (Mk 8, 24).
-Because without the cross it is impossible to understand who Jesus is and what it means to follow Jesus.
+From the beginning to the end of this long instruction, Mark tells us that Jesus is on the way to Jerusalem where He is going to suffer His death (Mk 8:27; 9: 30,33; 10:1,17,32).
+The full understanding of following Jesus is not achieved by theoretical ideas, but by practical commitment, walking like Him along the way of service, from Galilee up to Jerusalem.
+Any one who insists on keeping the idea of Peter, that is, of a glorious Messiah without the cross, will understand nothing and will never be able to have the attitude of a true disciple.
+He will continue to be blind, exchanging people for trees (Mk 8:24), because without the cross it is impossible to understand who Jesus is and what it means to follow Jesus.

 4) Personal questions

 • All believe in Jesus.
-But some understand him in one way, others in another.
-Today, which is the most common Jesus according to the way of thinking of people?
-How does propaganda interfere in the way of seeing Jesus?
-What do I do so as not to be drawn by the deceit of the propaganda?
+But some understand Him in one way and others in another.
+Today, which is the most common Jesus according to the way people think?
+How does popular belief interfere in the way of seeing Jesus?
+What do I do so as not to be drawn by the deceit of these popular ideas?

-• What does Jesus ask the persons who want to follow him?
-Today, what prevents you from recognizing and assuming the project of Jesus?
+• What does Jesus ask of people who want to follow Him?
+Today, what prevents you from recognizing and assuming the plans of Jesus?